Track MCP LogoTrack MCP

 LLM Provider Compatibility

-The generator now creates both standard MCP and OpenAI-compatible handlers automatically.
-You can choose which to use at runtime:
+The generator creates both standard MCP and OpenAI-compatible handlers automatically.
+Choose which to use at runtime.

 Standard MCP